forestgrape/coronavirus/coronavirus.md

 #### metabolic phase tropism of coronaviruses
 * ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
-* immune system cells are infected but usually aptosis is induced in the early phase of the viral metabolism and before replication takes place.
+* immune system cells are infected but usually cell death is induced in the early phase of the viral metabolism and before replication takes place.
 [todo: search&read]

 ### cell tropism